Federico2014/zkveth/README.md

 # ZkVM-EE
-ZkVM as an ETH2.0 Exection Environment
+ZkVM as an ETH2.0 Exection Environment (WIP)